kabirseth4/deck-of-fire-client/README.md

 1. Implement authentication.
 2. Implement game scoring system.
-3. Add in ability to delete and update decks and rules
+3. Add in ability to delete and update decks and cards
 4. Add in default deck and guest flow for users who aren't logged in.
 5. Cache game in local storage so that it doesn't restart on refresh.
-6. Start developing support for rules with more complex logic.
+6. Start developing support for cards with more complex logic.